-Actuarial and Reserves Committee: advises and offers recommendations to the Management Committee on the actuarial function and policy, and comprises full members of the Management Committee, the Corporate Head of Internal Control and Risk Management and the Corporate head of the Actuarial Area (without the right to vote).
+• Actuarial and Reserves Committee: advises and offers recommendations to the Management Committee on the actuarial function and policy, and comprises full members of the Management Committee, the Corporate Head of Internal Control and Risk Management (without the right to vote) and the Corporate head of the Actuarial Area (without the right to vote).

-It has the competence to supervise the Actuarial Function and Policy within the Group, as well as to establish the reserves within the framework of the Policies and regulations approved by the Board of Directors.
+Competence to oversee the Actuarial Function and Policy within the Group, and to establish reserves in the framework of policies and rules approved by the Board of Directors.

-Compliance Committee: tasked with verifying the functioning of the compliance function, overseeing correct application of general compliance guidelines and principles within the Group and to provide support in this area to the Group's head of compliance, and is composed of the full member of the Management Committee, the Corporate Director of People, Sustainability and Procurement and the Group Compliance Officer (without the right to vote.).
+• Compliance Committee: tasked with verifying the functioning of the compliance function, overseeing correct application of general compliance guidelines and principles within the Group and to provide support in this area to the Group's head of compliance, and is composed of the full member of the Management Committee, the Corporate Director of People, Sustainability and Procurement and the Group Compliance Officer (without the right to vote.).